-The Tactical Games University (TGU) is a training initiative designed to blend the three most basic elements of a tactical athlete; marksmanship, fitness and tactics.
+The Tactical Games University (TGU) and Athlete Camp are training initiatives designed to blend the three most basic elements of a tactical athlete; marksmanship, fitness and tactics.

-Each level of our program has an overwhelming emphasis on marksmanship and efficient weapon system manipulation.
+Every TGU has an overwhelming emphasis on marksmanship and efficient weapon system manipulation.
 Utilizing these skills as our base, we further develop athletes by teaching them how to move into and out of shooting positions quickly and smoothly.
-These are the baseline abilities of any tactical athlete, and they are the foundation of our program.
-While refining these skills to higher and higher levels, we teach students the anatomy and physiology of basic Tactical Games movements, including lifting, carrying, dragging, and running.
+These are the baseline abilities of any TTG competitor, and they are the foundation of our program.
 Applying these skills under duress, while navigating obstacles and/or using various barricades, prepares our athletes for whatever may come, whether it be at a match or on the job.